v12technology/fluxtion/docs/sections/performance.md

 ---

-# Introduction
+# Performance
+---

-A Fluxtion can generate ahead of time high performance event processors that are suitable for the most demanding low latency environments.
+Fluxtion can generate ahead of time high performance event processors that are suitable for the most demanding low latency environments.
 This section documents the performance results for a test project.

 Jmh is used to measure throughput per second and latency for a single calculation cycle.